LUP-LuftbildUmweltPlanung/RetinaNet/README.md

 # Forest Object Detection Models

-A DeepLearning Architecture for image detection.

-## Description

-This repository contains the code necessary to run a [RetinaNet](https://arxiv.org/abs/1708.02002) based on the [DeepForest](https://github.com/weecology/DeepForest) implementation.
-The implementation uses the PyTorch DeepLearning framework.
-RetinaNet is used to detect objects within an image.
-The repository contains all code necessary to preprocess large tif-images, run training and validation, and perform predictions using the trained models.

-Here’s an improved and more concise version of your README file addressing your concerns:

----

-# Tree Detection and Crown Delineation Models

 ## Description

 This repository provides implementations for two deep learning models used in remote sensing and forestry: